 For most people, choosing family members, friends, or charities to inherit property is easy.
 After you make your first choices, don't forget to choose alternate (contingent) beneficiaries, too.

 Your trust must name someone to serve as "successor trustee," to distribute trust property to the beneficiaries after you have died.
 Many people choose a grown son or daughter, other relative, or close friend to serve as successor trustee.
 It's perfectly legal to name a trust beneficiary—that is, someone who will receive trust property after your death.
 In fact, it's common.
 Once you've made your choice, discuss it with the person you have in mind to make sure he or she is willing to take on this responsibility.

 If children or young adults might inherit trust property, you should choose an adult to manage whatever they inherit.
 To give that person authority over the child's property, you can make him or her a property guardian, a property custodian under a law called the Uniform Transfers to Minors Act (UTMA), or a trustee.
-For more information, see Leaving an Inheritance for Children.

-You can create a living trust document (formally known as a Declaration of Trust or trust instrument) yourself, if you have good information and help.
-Probably the easiest way to create the document is to do it online, with Nolo's Online Living Trust.
-You answer questions about yourself and your property, and the program will print out a living trust for you.
-If you prefer to use a book or software to make your own living trust, check out Nolo's Living Trust Maker software or Make Own Your Living Trust, by Denis Clifford (Nolo), both of which offer background information, trust forms and complete instructions.
+You can create a simple living trust document (formally known as a Declaration of Trust or trust instrument) yourself, if you have good information and help.
+For example, you could use Nolo's bestselling Quicken WillMaker & Trust.
+With both products, you answer questions about yourself and your property, and the program will print out a living trust for you.
+If you prefer to use a book to make your own living trust, check out Nolo's Make Your Own Living Trust, by Denis Clifford (Nolo), which offers background information, trust forms and complete instructions.

 You don't need to file your trust document with a court or any government agency.
-Just keep it in a safe place--for example, a small fireproof home safe--and tell your successor trustee where the trust document is and how to get access to it when the time comes.
+Just keep it in a safe place—for example, a small fireproof home safe—and tell your successor trustee where the trust document is and how to get access to it when the time comes.